socialismconference/songbook.github.io/songs/i-wish-i-knew-how-it-would-feel-to-be-free.md

 All the chains holding me
 I wish I could say
 All the things that I should say
-Say 'em loud say 'em clear
+Say ’em loud say ’em clear
 For the whole round world to hear

 I wish I could share